 The product I found after much searching online was Sanitread.
 They make a three part system for waterproofing and radon sealing a basement.
 However they have a rubberized caulking product for filling holes and cracks in foundation walls called LRB (Liquid Rubber Base) and a thickening agent called TAV.

 This product is considered low in VOC.
 (83 g/l) but still requires good ventilation during application.
 It is a quartz silicate material that reacts with water to form a runny liquid, (like Elmer’s glue) that can be thickened with TAV to provide a good caulk consistency.
 The manufacturer claims the material remains elastic and creates a permanent bond to concrete.
-I have ordered a sample pack to experiment.
 This is an expensive product though, according to the crack filling calculator, I would need 13 gallons of LRB and enough thickener to reach the correct viscosity to fill 265 perimeter feet about 3″ wide.
 If I could get by with 10 gallons and 5 gallons of thickener, the cost of the material would be about $1000 plus shipping.
 But I may have to coat the edge with the Permaflex liquid too.
 I have ordered a sample pack that will answer some of my questions about how to use the product and whether it will fill in the edge.

 Other companies that offer radon sealing caulks seem to limit their products to narrow crack solutions.
 These typically come in a tube to be used in a caulking gun and are not meant to fill in a wide flat area like the slab edge.

 Foundation Armor makes a two component joint filler that is not specifically formulated to exclude radon.